Arcodiant/StarDocs/docs/topics/ships/components/swap-components.md

     drives will fit (such as the Atlas or VK-00).
 You can find out what slots are available on your ship, the components that will fit, and where to purchase them at [Erkul.games](https://erkul.games).

+    In some specific cases, a slot will accept a component that is one size smaller - typically this is for weapon slots, where e.g. a size 2 weapon slot will accept either a size 1 or a size 2 weapon.

 There are two ways to install new weapons & components on your ship, depending on if they are [in your inventory](#using-your-mobiglass) or